Have you noticed your hair becoming thicker since becoming pregnant? Are your hairy legs giving Chewbacca a run for his money?

-2. Epilators -- Safe
+2. Epilators — Safe

-Many women use them because they are less messy than waxing or sugaring, and do not come with the chance of cutting yourself like shaving.
+Many women use them because they are less messy than waxing or sugaring and do not come with the chance of cutting yourself like shaving.

 Epilators can be painful, even without being pregnant, although many say the pain lessens over time as the hair grows back thinner after several uses.

-3. Shaving -- Safe
+3. Shaving — Safe

 Shaving became popular in the 1940s when nylon stockings were in short supply due to war efforts.
 The process involves using a razor to cut the hair at the base of the skin.
-Because the hair is not pulled out at its root, it grows back faster than other options like waxing or using an epilator.
+Because the hair is not pulled out at its root, it grows back faster than with other options like waxing or using an epilator.

-4. Depilatory Creams -- Safety Unknown
+4. Depilatory Creams — Safety Unknown

-With the pain that can come with waxing or epilators, or the fear of nicks and cuts while shaving, depilatory creams can seem like an easy and pain-free way to get rid of unwanted hair.
+With the pain that can come with waxing or epilators or the fear of nicks and cuts while shaving, depilatory creams can seem like an easy and pain-free way to get rid of unwanted hair.

 Why You Don't Want To Do It In The First Trimester

-5. Laser Hair Removal -- Safety Unknown
+5. Laser Hair Removal — Safety Unknown

 Laser hair removal is a method that seems to become more popular each year.
 Who wouldn’t want permanent hair removal?

-But it’s best to err on the side of caution and wait until postpartum to try this method out.
+However, it’s best to err on the side of caution and wait until after your baby is born to try this method.